leanprover-community/blog/posts/lte-examples.md

 link: ''
 slug: lte-examples
 tags: ''
-title: Examples in the liquid tensor experiment
+title: Did we get the definitions right in the liquid tensor experiment?
 type: text
 ---